kekyo/MarkTheRipper/README.md

 Site generation is multi-threaded and multi-asynchronous I/O driven, so it is fast even with a large amount of content.
 By default, the output is under the `docs` directory.
+In this example, the `contents/index.md` file is converted and placed in the `docs/index.html` file.

 You will then immediately see a preview in your default browser: